 Privacy and Security

 Ryerson has undertaken to review the privacy and security risks associated with moving to the cloud using the international standard of Privacy by Design.
-Ryerson will continue to external,monitor and assess privacy and security risks.
+Ryerson will continue to monitor and assess privacy and security risks.

 Google will not own our data.
 All data is the property of Ryerson and/or you, the end user, and the contract with Google will have no impact on the intellectual property rights, custody, or control of faculty, staff, and student data.

+All students, faculty and staff are provided with all the features of Google Workspace for Education, including Ryerson Gmail.
 You will continue to be responsible for how you use and share confidential information (including personal information) in accordance with university policies.

 There will be no advertising or data mining for faculty, staff, and student accounts.
 Google may display ads in Alumni accounts.

 Ryerson will continue to authenticate your user name and your password.
-Ryerson application passwords (example the password you use to log into my.ryerson) will not be sent to Google if you access Gmail or other Google Apps via the web. (with the exception of mobile devices and desktop client using IMAP/POP).
+Ryerson application passwords (example the password you use to log into my.ryerson) will not be sent to Google if you access Gmail or other Google Workspace apps via the web. (with the exception of mobile devices and desktop client using IMAP/POP).

 Yes.
 We have a website that provides information on tips for securing your computer, your data and protecting your identity.
 The number one tip to protecting your identity is choosing good passwords and protecting them, opens in new window.

-You can also watch the recorded session entitled external,Privacy and Information Security for Going Google!, opens in new window The session provides useful information on privacy protection and information security best practices related to email and records management.
+You can also watch the recorded session entitled Privacy and Information Security for Going Google!, opens in new window The session provides useful information on privacy protection and information security best practices related to email and records management.